harrybaines/portfolio-website/_pages/about.md

 - I'm obsessed with productivity.
 - I like keeping up-to-date with the latest developments in AI research.

+To view my CV, click [here](https://www.linkedin.com/in/harry-baines-400609137/overlay/1635514250655/single-media-viewer/?profileId=ACoAACFfNwABjTogQQAsiO3_bT7t1crMI5l6GiA){:target="_blank"}.

 ## Tech 💻

-I've primarily been in the Apple ecosystem circa 2008, however I do occasionally branch out and try other products.
+I've primarily been in the Apple ecosystem circa 2008, however I do like to branch out and try other products.

 My current setup is: